 - Mushrooms: I like to use chestnut mushrooms to bring an earthy flavour to this dish, but you could use a mix of other mushrooms to create this.
 Some other mushrooms that I would recommend trying out are shiitake, portobello, and oyster.
 However, if you do change which type of mushroom you are using then you may need to alter the cooking time somewhat.

 - Vegan ‘beef’: Picking a good vegan meat substitute is really important since this is traditionally a very meaty dish.
-I personally like to use some pre-made vegan steaks (like these by Meatless Farm) which I cut into strips, but you could also opt for seitan or soya pieces.
+I personally like to use these No-Beef Pieces by DOPSU, but you could also opt for seitan or soya pieces.
 For anyone who dislikes fake meat, you could increase the mushrooms in this recipe to replace it.

 - Paprika: One of the most traditional spices used in stroganoff is paprika.
 It adds a really subtle spiced flavour to the dish and also adds a deeper colour to the creamy dish.
 If you don’t have any paprika to hand then you could try using some alternative spices like cayenne.